Skip to main content

 Latest Surgical Treatments of the Colon, Rectum, and Anus

-University of Iowa Health Care's surgical team includes the only fellowship-trained colorectal surgeons in the region.
+University of Iowa Health Care's surgical team includes fellowship-trained colorectal surgeons..
 They have extensive experience in minimally invasive approaches to complex disorders in addition to skills in traditional surgery.
 These approaches can reduce the time you spend in the hospital and the risk of infection and hospital re-admission.

 In some cases, innovative approaches can avoid the need for major surgical resection.
 Our colorectal surgeons work carefully with the gastroenterologists to offer you the least invasive procedures, including calling the surgeons in to a colonoscopy if needed so that if a problem is found it can be fixed during the screening procedure.